 As a vegan or vegetarian, it is wise to keep close track of your vitamin D intake and consider taking supplements if your blood test shows you aren’t getting enough.

 2. Those Who Suffer From Depression

-Though doctors aren’t sure of the true reason of the connection, studies have found that people who suffer from low levels of vitamin D are twice as likely to suffer from depression.
+Though doctors aren’t sure of the true reason for the connection, studies have found that people who suffer from low levels of vitamin D are twice as likely to suffer from depression.